 Creating a BuildRoot actually creates a new working directory, where projects will be stored.
 The first time BuildPlus is run, it will automatically ask you to create a BuildRoot.
 BuildPlus creates several fairly large working files, so put your BuildRoot on a disk with plenty of space.

 On the File menu, click New BuildRoot.
 The "Create BuildRoot" dialog allows you to enter a root path or browse to find one.
+If you just enter a folder name, BuildPlus creates it on the disk with the most space.

 Each BuildRoot needs to have the correct code page value assigned.
 This should be the same encoding that is used for your INFI 90 files.
 The default already selected is the code page your system uses, and is usually correct.